dheijl/AlchitryAuTests/teensy_spi/README.md

 When [testing SPI](https://github.com/dheijl/AlchitryAuTests/tree/main/WIO_SPIO) with the WIO terminal (120 MHz SAMD51), I could get the AU to receive correctly at 24 MHz, but the WIO got garbage at any speed above 12 MHz.

 So I did this SPI speedtest with a Teensy 4.1 (600 MHz NXP Cortex M7) to see what would happen.
-The Teensy sends SPI bursts at increasing speed (starting at 10 MHz), and the AU echos anything it receives in the same SPI transaction, and the Teensy checks if the received data matches the sent data.

 With the Teensy this SPI code works reliably in both directions up to 20 MHz, anything above misses bits, and send/receive start missing bits at the same speed, contrary to the WIO test.
 In theory the 100 MHz AU  could go up to 25 MHz (with 4 SCK samples per SCK tick), but 20 MHz is not bad for "bit-banging".
 Perhaps not using 10 cm jumper wires but shorter soldered connections could even go higher.

 I used an Ili9341 display with the Teensy to display test results at 30 MHz SPI without problems.

-This an experimental version of the same SPI speedtest but with the SPI peripheral code running at 200 MHz using the Clock Wizard.

-This way it runs reliably up to 29 MHz.

-The Teensy project is [here](https://github.com/dheijl/Teensy_echo).
+The Teensy project is [here](https://github.com/dheijl/Teensy_SPI).